AirshipCMS/Docs/02-Quickstart-Guide.md

 When you use a SCM tool, commit all Airship files with your project, including `compartments` and the `.airship` directory.

 ## That's it!
 That's the basic Airship Developer Workflow!

+### Templating
-From here you might want to learn more about [Layouts](/documentation/view/layouts), [Page Templates](/documentation/view/page-templates), and [Collection Templates](/documentation/view/collection-templates), or explore the [Airship CMS Admin Portal](/documentation/view/introduction-to-airship-cms).
+From here you might want to learn more about [Layouts](/documentation/view/layouts), [Page Templates](/documentation/view/page-templates), and [Collection Templates](/documentation/view/collection-templates).

+### Project Architecture
-If you are finally ready to remove all the placeholder content on your files & replace them with your own project content and markup, then review [Schema & Data Model](/documentation/view/schema-and-data-model), [Pages](/documentation/view/pages), [Collections](/documentation/view/collections), and [Relationships](/documentation/view/relationships) and then setup your project in Airship CMS by following the [Schema Setup Guide](/documentation/view/schema-setup-guide) to turn your project idea into an actual project.
+Review [Schema & Data Model](/documentation/view/schema-and-data-model), [Pages](/documentation/view/pages), [Collections](/documentation/view/collections), and [Relationships](/documentation/view/relationships) to find out how data in an Airship project can be set up and manipulated.
+Then follow the [Schema Setup Guide](/documentation/view/schema-setup-guide) to turn your project plan into an actual project.

 ---